Hydrogen sulfide sensor

+Hydrogen sulfide (H2S) is a noxious gas characterized by its distinctive stench reminiscent of rotten eggs.
+It goes by several colloquial names, including sewer gas, stink damp, swamp gas, and manure gas.
+This gas naturally occurs in crude petroleum, natural gas, hot springs, and certain food items.
+In the natural world, H2S is a common byproduct of the decomposition of organic matter, such as human and animal waste, in septic and sewer systems due to bacterial processes.
+Additionally, it is industrially produced in significant quantities through activities and facilities like petroleum and natural gas extraction, refining, wastewater treatment, coke ovens, tanneries, kraft paper mills, and landfills.

 A hydrogen sulfide sensor or H2S sensor is a gas sensor for the measurement of hydrogen sulfide.

 Principle

 The H2S sensor is a metal oxide semiconductor (MOS) sensor which operates by a reversible change in resistance caused by adsorption and desorption of hydrogen sulfide in a film with hydrogen sulfide sensitive material like tin oxide thick films and gold thin films.
 Current response time is 25 ppb to 10 ppm < one minute.